 - If you are a preferred supplier: specify the fee already negotiated with the Client, you will receive a quarterly invoice for all your activities on the platform.

-- If you are a non preferred supplier: specify the amount you wish to perceive.
+- If you are not a preferred supplier: specify the amount you wish to perceive.
 The Amount invoiced to the Client will be automatically filled in, the difference between the amounts represent the fees corresponding to LittleBig.

 Once all the information is ready, click the button Validate the proposal on the top right corner of your screen.